Karima-Sobhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	One file per line
 	Sorted from the newest to the oldest

+'ls -t1' : This command lists the contents of the current directory (ls) in a sorted manner by modification time (-t) in descending order, with one file per line (-1).

 ## 13-unique :

 a script that takes a list of words as input and prints only words that appear exactly once.